reserve-protocol/protocol/docs/system-design.md

 The remained solidity files in our repository are either:

-- `Facade.sol` and `FacadeAct.sol`, which is a stateless generic interface that can be used with any RToken.
+- `FacadeRead.sol`/`FacadeMint.sol`/`FacadeAct.sol`, which are a stateless generic interfaces that can be used with any RToken.
 This enables convenient external interactions and app development.
-There can be multiple facades.
 - `FacadeWrite.sol`, which allows to easily deploy and configure an RToken in a few simple transactions.
 - `Deployer.sol`, which deploys the clones of implementation contracts as needed to initialize a new RToken
 - `Fixed.sol`, which provides fixed-point fractional arithmetic operations